Setland34/task-management-app/README.md

 git fetch origin pull/ID/head:BRANCH_NAME
 ```

-Replace `ID` with the actual pull request number and `BRANCH_NAME` with the name of the new branch that will be created locally.
+Replace `ID` with the actual pull request number and `BRANCH_NAME` with the name of the new branch.

-For example, if you want to fetch pull request number 42 and create a new branch named `feature-branch`, use the following command:
+For example, to fetch pull request number 42 and create a new branch named `feature-branch`, use the following command:

 ```
 git fetch origin pull/42/head:feature-branch